Heptagon-Solutions/New-KMNR-Website/backend/README.md

 ## Maintenance

 To see what dependencies are outdated run `pipenv update --dry-run`.
 To actually update them run `pipenv update`. **Please** start the app and test it before committing these changes.

+## Adding Database Migrations

+Add all database migrations to the /db-migrations directory.
+Give the migrations script an understandable name, and prefix it with `XX_` where XX is the next number not taken (this is done to keep execution order alphabetical).